 - Toddlers love games of catch, kick and throw.
 These games provide the basis for gross motor and hand-eye skills used in all sorts of games and sports.

 In addition to these ideas, you also have finger painting, simple puzzle building, chasing games (and more) to draw from as a way to spend meaningful time with your toddler.
 Most of all, have fun with your little one!
-Play, laugh, be silly and be present – whatever the game or kind of play, you will be doing the best for your toddler’s learning and development.
+Play, laugh, be silly and be present – whatever the game or kind of play, you will be doing the best for toddler development and learning.

 Play Sense micro-playschools are the perfect bridge between home and preschool, where little ones between the ages of 2-4yrs can learn through our accredited play-based curriculum in the care of an exceptional teacher and in a nurturing environment.

-The Wilson Centre is an inter-disciplinary therapy team providing professional, play-based therapies, inclusion support and child development expertise.
+The Wilson Centre is an inter-disciplinary therapy team providing professional, play-based therapies, inclusion support and toddler development expertise.

 Together, we will be leading the future of early childhood education in the UAE!

 We would love to invite you to join in our FREE Parent Play Date Workshop

 Are you struggling to play with your child?
 Are you constantly thinking of ideas you can do to stimulate them?
 Is it sometimes difficult to know what to play?